GavinFrazar/teleport-challenge/README.md

 ## Code Style

-This project uses rustfmt to enforce style.
+This project uses rustfmt with default configuration to enforce style.

 ## Docs